ast-hugger/fabulae/text/pressurised.md

 'And how are these gates configured?'

 'That,' said Thripp, with the air of a conjuror about to reveal his greatest trick, 'requires me first to explain how queries are posed to the machine.'
-He scurried to the front of the apparatus and indicated the slot at the top of the control panel.
+He scurried to the front of the apparatus and indicated a slot at the top of the control panel.
 'Queries are encoded on cards of stiff paper using a system of punched holes.
 Each hole corresponds to a concept node.
 The pattern of holes activates the relevant nodes simultaneously, and the machine then propagates steam through the association network to generate a response.
 The response is decoded and inscribed on paper by the output arm.'

 He held up a stack of cards, each one covered in a precise pattern of small round holes.